Jerry Yingtao Zhao

 Joined New York Tech: 2019

-The long-term goal of the Zhao laboratory is to use mouse models, genomics, and epigenetics to reveal the role and molecular mechanisms of heparan sulfate and long genes in brain disorders, with a hope to eventually develop a cure.
+The long-term goal of the Zhao laboratory is to use novel mouse models, genomics, glycobiology, and neurobiology to reveal the role and molecular mechanisms of heparan sulfate and long genes in brain disorders, with a hope to eventually develop a cure.

 Research Fundings and Awards